-- 1. Clean the filter with compressed air.
-Use compressed air with 2.1 bar (30 psi) maximum pressure at the nozzle. - Direct the air nozzle inside the element blowing to the outside, and then move the nozzle up and down while rotating the element.
+- Clean the filter with compressed air.
+Use 2.1 bar (30 psi) maximum pressure at the nozzle. - With the air nozzle inside the element direct the air towards the outside and then move the nozzle up and down, while rotating the element.